 So another major area of brain mapping has been documenting where different genes are turned on.
-This was the point of the other April 3, 2014 Nature study, which tracked the locations of genetic activity in brains from four human fetuses.
-The researchers looked at tens of thousands of genes during a key time when areas that handle higher-order functions such as reasoning and memory develop.
+For example, an Allen Institute for Brain Science study in April tracked the locations of genetic activity in brains from four human fetuses.
+The researchers looked at tens of thousands of genes during a key time when areas are developing that handle higher-order functions such as reasoning and memory.

 Another big task is studying which neurons are firing when.
-The most impressive work on this so far is probably a study published in the spring of 2014.
-In it, researchers individually turned on each of 1,054 different neuronal circuits in fruit fly larvae and then recorded what behaviors occur for every single one.
-Please note: fruit fly larvae are simple creatures with only 10,000 neurons and with behaviors far simpler than humans'.
-(The researchers classified 29 total "general behaviors" in the larvae such as "turn-avoid" or "back up" — humans have a few more that that.)
+The most impressive work on this so far might be a study published in the spring of 2014.
+In it, researchers individually turned on each of 1,054 different neuronal circuits in fruit-fly larvae and then recorded what behaviors happened for every single one.
+Please note: fruit-fly larvae are simple creatures with only 10,000 neurons and with behaviors far simpler than humans'.
+(The researchers classified 29 total "general behaviors" in the larvae such as "turn-avoid" or "back up."
+Humans have a few more than that.)

 Scientists are currently mapping brain function in humans at a much rougher level, using equipment such as high-resolution fMRI machines.
-For a great overview of researchers mapping brain function in people, check out this New York Times story.
+For a great overview of brain-function mapping in people, check out this story in the New York Times.

 How long will it take to map a human brain?

 A long time.
 Researchers needed four years to plot the main routes (about 15 to 20 percent) of the roughly 75 million neurons in the mouse brain.
-By contrast, the human brain has about 85 billion neurons — about 1,100 times as many as a mouse has.
-Hongkui Zeng, who led the mouse map work, told me in an email that a human brain connection map with a similar resolution as the mouse one "can be done within the next 10 years."
-But that would still be a small fraction of the entire humans brain.
+By contrast, the human brain has about 85 billion neurons — about 1,100 times as many as a mouse.
+Hongkui Zeng, who plays a big role in the Allen Institute's mouse-atlas project, told me that a human-brain connection map with a similar resolution as the mouse one "can be done within the next 10 years."
+But that would still be a small fraction of the entire human brain.

 So, yeah.
 It's a long haul.
 But that doesn't mean it's pointless.
-Here's a piece from Scientific American Mind on why trying — but failing — is still worth it, an analysis of how terribly complex the task is and why heading toward "less wrongness" in our understanding of the brain is still incredibly useful.
+Here's a piece by Ben Thomas at Scientific American Mind on why trying — but failing — is still worth it, how terribly complex the task is, and why heading toward "less wrongness" in our understanding of the brain is still incredibly useful.

 What do we do once we have a brain map?

 All kinds of things.
 Maybe we could make brain-like computers that are as creative as we are.
-Maybe we could figure out exactly what chemical imbalances are going on in people with mental illnesses and how much serotonin to pump into which parts of the brain to treat them.
-And maybe we could finally answer questions that are currently in the realm of philosophy — what is love? what is beauty? what are dreams?
+Maybe we could figure out exactly what chemical imbalances are going on in people with mental illnesses and how much serotonin (or whatnot) to pump into which parts of the brain to treat them.
+And maybe we could finally answer questions that are currently in the realm of philosophy — What is love?
+What is beauty?
+What are dreams?